AdamBytes/project-tiramisu/README.md

 ---

-Project tiramisu is a documented build of a defensive security lab that I have built at home - it stems from a bare metal idea to a functionting detection and response stack.
+Project tiramisu is a documented build of a defensive security lab that I have built at home - it stems from a bare metal idea to a functioning detection and response stack.
 It runs on an old laptop with 16GB of RAM and an LTE connection.

-The name comes from the Italian dessert: it's a single device that has many layers, each wiht a purpose and *tirami su*.
+The name comes from the Italian dessert: it's a single device that has many layers, each with a purpose and *tirami su*.
 This is translated as "pick me up".

 The repository will contain the full technical playbook, configuration references and support material for the build.
-There is a companinion blog to go with the repository and that can be found at [Adam's Bytes](https://adambytes.github.io/lab.html).
+There is a compananion blog to go with the repository and that can be found at [Adam's Bytes](https://adambytes.github.io/lab.html).
 It walks through each phase as a narrative, including the failures and pain points.

 ## What this project is

 It is a privacy-first Blue Team environment designed to run a firewall, a SIEM, a SOAR engine and visualisation layer on hardware that most people already own.
 Each tool was chosen because it can be understood and not just installed.

-It is serves to act as a resource for anyone who wants to build their own homelabe.
+It is serves to act as a resource for anyone who wants to build their own homelab.

 ## Why did I do this project?